ignaciomarvinjohn/meme-uet-hmt/README.md

 ### Generate Meme Captions
 Follow the instructions on the [BLIP-2 GitHub page](https://github.com/salesforce/LAVIS/tree/main/projects/blip2) to set up the model for image captioning.
 Then, use the source code provided on the BLIP-2 website to caption the images in Memotion 1-3.

-(We will provide a sample code, but keep in mind you can easily make one just by following the instructions.)
+(We will provide a sample code, but you can easily make one by following the instructions.)

 ### Generate Contextual Information
 Follow the instructions on the [OpenAI API website](https://platform.openai.com/docs/quickstart).
 You must have an account and API key (and budget) to make an API request.
 In your code, use GPT-4 as the model.